 What is SIAP ?

 The United Nations Statistical Institute for Asia and the Pacific (SIAP) is a professional training center for government officials/statisticians from developing countries.
 SIAP is a regional institution of the Economic and Social Commission for Asia and the Pacific (ESCAP), located in Makuhari area of Chiba City, Japan.
 It has been assisting developing countries in their human resource development through training officials/statisticians not only of the countries in Asia and Pacific region but also of Africa, Latin America and Caribbean, and Europe.
 It was established in Tokyo in 1970 by the initiative of Japanese government.
-Since then, it has been conducting statistical training for more than 14,000 government officials from 130 countries.
+Since then, it has been conducting statistical training for around 25,000 government officials from 155 countries.
 Visit our web page for details.